kishoredb/kishoredb-research/README.md

 ## Why This Repository Exists

-This repository is here to give reviewers a honest, end-to-end view of my work.
-About the systems I have built, the risks I have handled, the people I have supported, and the way I think about responsible, research-grade engineering.
+This repository is here to give reviewers an honest, end-to-end view of my work and
+the systems I have built, the risks I have handled, the people I have supported,
+and the way I think about responsible, research-grade engineering.

 ---